 Though signal noise diminishes and audio quality improves with FM, AM provides greater signal coverage particularly when paired up with higher-powered SSB modes.

 During the commenting phase, Cobra’s petition remained unchallenged and in July of 2021 the FCC reported that it had approved the addition of FM to CB radios which marks the biggest change for that technology since 1977 when the FCC approved to increase the number of CB channels from 23 to 40.

 Regarding its landmark decision, the FCC writes in part, “…we conclude that allowing manufacturers to add FM as an optional modulation scheme will not substantially change the fundamental nature of the CB Radio Service and will improve the user experience as described by Cobra and President.”

 The FCC further points out that “Cobra states that AM is a ‘well-established’ operating mode that is unlikely to disappear” even with the addition of FM.

-President, which already offers their popular McKinley model with AM, SSB and FM modes in Europe, told Commercial Carrier Journal that the introduction of FM in the U.S. does not mean the end of AM anytime soon.
+President, which offers five AM/FM CBs including a hand-held, told Commercial Carrier Journal that the introduction of FM does not mean the end of AM anytime soon.

 “We expect CBs with FM to have AM as well so the user would have a choice whether to use AM or FM for their particular communication needs,” said President USA General Manager Kavi Sharma.

-Transmission power output for FM is expected to be the same as AM, Sharma said, at 4 watts max and 12 watts max for SSB.
+Transmission power output for FM is the same as AM at 4 watts max while SSB users can enjoy up to 12 watts for greater range.
 Unlike SSB, however, no clarifier will be needed to fine tune signals on FM.